The-Affair-Magazine/theaffairmag/_posts/2021-05-24-first-post.md

 ---
 layout: post
 title: "First Post"
-author: The Affair Mag
+author: "The Affair Mag"
-image: "/images/sample-post-image.png"
+image: /images/sample-post-image.png
 excerpt: "This is a quick post summary.
 Click to read more."
 ---